nens/threedi-docs/source/i_running_a_simulation.rst

 - Online file: use a set of 1D initial water levels that you have uploaded for this 3Di model previously.
 - Upload CSV: upload a CSV file with an initial water level for one or more *calculation nodes* (not connection nodes)

 2D Surface Water options:

 - Global value: a generic initial water level value in m MSL which is applied in all 2D nodes of the model.
 - Online Raster: the initial water level raster as uploaded with the model to the model database.
 - Local Raster: a local the initial water level raster.
-- Aggregation method: this can mean, min or max.
+- Aggregation method: this can be  mean, min or max.

 2D Groundwater options:

 - Global value: a generic initial water level value in m MSL which is applied in all 2D groundwater nodes of the model.
 - Online Raster: the initial water level raster as uploaded with the model to the model database.
 - Local Raster: a local the initial water level raster.
-- Aggregation method: this can mean, min or max.
+- Aggregation method: this can be mean, min or max.

 .. _1d_initial_water_levels_csv_file_format: